An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 First found in Northumberland where they held a family seat from early times, where the name originally was Tesson, one of the most powerful families in Normandy seated at Angouleme.
 Their history is French more than Viking and they distinguished themselves against the Saracens in 725.
 They were later seated at Anjou and Raoul Tesson the first Lord of Cingueleiz led 120 knights at Val-Des-Dunes in 1047.
 Gilbert Tesson, his brother, obtained the barony of Alnwick from King Edward the Confessor, England's Saxon King, and was killed at the Battle of Hastings, fighting on the Saxon side.

 This web page shows only a small excerpt of our Thiessen research.
-Another 198 words(14 lines of text) covering the year 1309 is included under the topic Early Thiessen History in all our PDF Extended History products.
+Another 163 words(12 lines of text) covering the years 1309, 1651, 1708 and 1680 are included under the topic Early Thiessen History in all our PDF Extended History products.

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Thiessen or a variant listed above:

-Thiessen Settlers in the United States in the 19th Century
+Thiessen Settlers in United States in the 19th Century

 The Thiessen Family Crest was acquired from the Houseofnames.com archives.
 The Thiessen Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.